silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

-`-o` specifies the output file. `gcc` is nice enough to compile into assembly, assemble into machine code, and link into an executable all in one command (but we could split up these steps if we wanted to)!
-And finally
+`-o` specifies the output file. `gcc` is nice enough to compile into assembly, assemble into machine code, and link into an executable all in one command (but we could split up these steps if we wanted to).
+Finally

     # ./sevn3
     # echo $?